This article has been updated.

 "I thought to myself: 'You don't deserve me, I'm going.'
 And I had that sense of extraordinary freedom, walking down the staircase and thinking to myself: 'What would I do in this firm?
 Why would I work with that kind of attitude?"

 Rather than just “making partnership”, Lagarde went on to became the first female chair of the international law firm Baker & McKenzie, the first female finance minister of a G8 economy (and ranked the best in the Eurozone by the FT in 2009), and the first woman to head the IMF.
-Here she is on the stage at Davos earlier this year, discussing the outlook for the global economy in 2016:
+Here she is on the stage at Davos earlier this year, discussing gender roles.

 Although the kind of overt sexism Lagarde encountered in her interview is – thankfully – increasingly rare, a World Economic Forum survey showed that “unconscious bias” from managers was still seen as the biggest barrier to success for women in today’s workplace.